Frequently Asked Questions

 Yes.
 If you sell content, buyers will have the opportunity to rate you.

-View the oaths and rating criteria for bloggers
+View the oaths and rating criteria for Bloggers

 Can I post content or comments anonymously on Watchdog City? (back)

-No. Under old media standards, journalists and op-ed writers, writers of letters to the editor and those who commented on published works or issues of the day have traditionally been required to use their real names to publish.
+No. Traditionally, journalists and op-ed writers, writers of letters to the editor and those who commented on published works or issues of the day have been required to use their real names to publish.
 Anonymous attacks and innuendo undermine credibility and civility.
 We believe such attacks and innuendo threaten transparency and the self-regulating market of the Watchdog City community.
-Watchdog CityTM encourages vibrant participation and debate.
+Watchdog City encourages vibrant participation and debate.
 However, because Watchdog City's business model does not rely on advertising, we can hold to this standard.
-Watchdog City does not rely on the clicks and page view metrics - which are bolstered by anonymous comments and participation -- that advertising-driven sites need to support themselves.
+Watchdog City does not rely on the clicks and page view metrics —which are bolstered by anonymous comments and participation— that advertising-driven sites need to support themselves.

-If users don't post content for sale or post comments on Watchdog City, their level of participation will not be apparent to the public.
-Watchdog City users must have a credit card and or valid PayPal account on file.
-Only names will be published.
-Addresses, email and otherwise, and phone numbers remain private unless the account holder chooses to publish them in the profile area, or in a piece of content or a comment.
+Names and a contact email will be published only for sellers.
+Addresses and phone numbers remain private unless the account holder chooses to publish them in the profile area, or in a piece of content or a comment.
 Please note that we take your privacy very seriously at Watchdog City and use the highest level of encryption currently available to protect it.
 Watchdog City will not resell or otherwise use your private information contrary to the terms explained in more detail in our Privacy Policy.

 How do I find content on Watchdog City? (back)

-You can search Watchdog CityTM by keyword in the search bar or by location, or City Desk, and topic, or beat or by author.
+You can search Watchdog CityTM by keyword in the search bar or by location, or "City Desk," and topic, or "beat" or by author.
 Please see our tutorial on this topic.

 A City Desk is the old school name in newsrooms for the group of reporters and editors who produce metro or local content.
 Simply select a state if you want only items from that state.
 You can also specify a city you want to search, and only items posted for that city will show up in your search.
 Users can further sort stories by beat or topic by clicking on one of the beats listed on the left side of the screen or by putting a search term in the search box.
 We suggest you make some trial searches to get a feel for the kind of searching that will best serve your interests.